 Who are you creating content for?
 If you don’t know the answer to that question, you need to head off and do your research.
 Knowing who they are will allow you to create very specific content that addresses their pain points and also speaks their language.

 Just like your business, your content should always stand out from the crowd, be written in your voice and speak your business or brand’s unique values to the world.
 Be authentic and the followers will come.

-one of the most effective forms of social media marketing.
+According to Hubspot, videos are one of the most effective forms of social media marketing.
 If you’re not making videos then you could be falling behind.
 So, start creating video content that supports your online written content and help you to reach new audiences.
 These can be in the form of edited, highly polished YouTube or Vimeo videos or Facebook and Instagram Live recordings.

 Want to connect more deeply with your audience, help solve their problems live and build trust?
 Then host a live webinar.
 Follow this great checklist by HubSpot to make sure it’s the best choice for you.

 What sets you apart from your competition and really helps you stand out?
 Also known as a USP (unique selling point) in the marketing world, knowing this can really help you drill down to what matters, find your perfect target audience and grow your business.

 YouTube now has more than a billion active users across the world, many of which will care about the product or service you have to offer.
 It’s also the second most powerful search engine.
 If you’re not already using YouTube for your content marketing efforts, start now!